quocvu/quocvu.github.io/_posts/2015-01-08-adding-a-angularjs-filter-to-a-mean-js-app.md

 First, import the filter into the app

+{% highlight sh %}
 $ bower i --save angular-truncate
+{% endhighlight %}

+You should see a folder `public/lib/angular-truncate`

-Second, to tell MEAN.JS to load this filter in your template, edit `config/env/all.js` and add a new element to the `assets.lib.js` array with `public/lib/angular-truncate/src/truncate.js`
+Second, to tell MEAN.JS to load this filter in your template, edit `config/env/all.js` and add a new element to the `assets.lib.js` array with `public/lib/angular-truncate/src/truncate.js` (line 28).

-{% highlight javascript %}
+{% highlight javascript linenos %}
 'use strict';

 module.exports = {